CNAG-Biomedical-Informatics/cbicall/docs-site/docs/help/faq.md

 In this setup:

 - the container image is read-only
-- configuration files and workflows are stored in a writable host directory
+- the parameters YAML and input data remain in a host project directory
 - the CBIcall resource bundle, when needed, is downloaded outside the container and bind-mounted at runtime

 Recommended workflow:

 1. Pull the CBIcall container image using Apptainer.
+2. Download the CBIcall resource bundle for bundled `cbicall-core` workflows.
+3. Bind the project and resource directories when running the image.

-2. Create a writable copy of the CBIcall workflow directory.
+Normal runs do not require a writable copy of the packaged workflow directory.
-3. Choose `workflow_provider: nf-core` for a no-bundle first run, or download the CBIcall resource bundle for native WES/WGS/mtDNA workflows.
-4. Run the pipeline with the writable copy, adding the data bind only for native workflows.
+For external nf-core workflows, running CBIcall with the site's native Nextflow and Apptainer modules is usually simpler than nesting execution inside the CBIcall image.

 See [HPC with Apptainer / Singularity](../installation/apptainer).